What is Cold Brew Coffee? (Recipe + Tips)

 The main difference between cold brew and iced coffee is in the brewing method.
 Iced coffee is essentially hot coffee that’s brewed using traditional methods – like drip or espresso – and then chilled and served over ice.
 While cold brew is made by steeping coarsely ground coffee at room-temperature water for an extended period.

-Cold brew’s long, cool extraction process results in a coffee that’s less acidic and bitter than its normal iced coffee.
+Cold brew’s long, cool extraction process results in a coffee that’s less acidic and less bitter than normal iced coffee.
 It has a smoother, sweeter taste with more pronounced chocolate and nutty notes.
 The cold brew is typically stronger in both flavor and caffeine content due to the higher coffee-to-water ratio and longer brewing time.

 Iced coffee can be more acidic and watery, especially if it’s not brewed strong enough to account for dilution from the ice.
 And it loses flavor faster as the ice melts.